 After seeing “Hachi: A Dog’s Tale” in late 2013, Sira Sudhindranath was curious to see the real-world town that portrayed “Bedridge” where the film story took place.

 Using Google and Bing Maps, he located the train depot at Woonsocket and other film locations.
-Along with help from the Blackstone Valley Tourism Council, he gathered a group of dog-lovers and their dogs to visit the film location.
+That’s how the Hachi Trail (www.facebook.com/thehachitrail) was created and today, it’s a popular local destination for tourists and Hachi friends alike.

 “The weather was good and we all had a very enjoyable tour of the movie locations, plus some excellent food,” said Sudhindranath.

 If you have a chance, visit this charming town to say “hi” to Hachi’s statue and be sure to walk the Hachi Trail!